Topical steroid withdrawal (TSW): symptoms, risks and how beauty professionals can support clients safely

 “I think it was just down to student lifestyle,” she says.
 “And the regular student stresses like doing a dissertation that triggered it.”

-She started using a corticosteroid creams and after a couple of years she noticed the small patch she had on her wrist and neck was starting to spread all up her arms and to her chest as well as to her face, particularly around the eyes.
+She started using corticosteroid creams and after a couple of years she noticed the small patch she had on her wrist and neck was starting to spread all up her arms and to her chest as well as to her face, particularly around the eyes.

-“My brother has eczema too and it’s way more severe than mine so we decided as a family to stop using it,” says Bell.
+“My brother has eczema too and it’s way more severe than mine, so we decided as a family to stop using it,” says Bell.

 The decision led to her skin becoming paper thin, oozing, swollen and painful thanks to intense burning, stinging and itching.